saran-mani/peoplebox-assignment/README.md

 # Job Recommendation System
-## Recommended Jobs API: `POST http://localhost:3000/api/v1/job/recommend`
+## Recommended Jobs LIVE API URL FOR TEST: `POST https://peopelbox-jobrecommend.up.railway.app//api/v1/job/recommend`

 ## Overview
 The Job Recommendation System is a web application that helps users find job postings based on their skills, experience level, and preferences.
 The application allows users to create profiles, save job postings, and receive job recommendations tailored to their qualifications.